-SOLIID - Sustainable Organizational Learning, Innovation, Improvement and Development in Health and Social services - is a research network with two main nodes, Karolinska Institutet and Umeå University.
+SOLIID is a research group with two main nodes, Karolinska Institutet and Umeå University.
 SOLIID works with action oriented organizational research within health and social services, with a focus on sustainability in organizational learning, innovation, improvement and development.

 Research builds on several areas such as Organizational behavior, Organizational Development, Organizational Learning, Strategic and Change management, Dissemination and Implementation research, Quality Improvement, Organizational creativity and innovation, Knowledge management, and Work and Organizational psychology.
 The members of the research network have different backgrounds medicine, nursing, psychology, management, economy, public health, sociology, work science and engineering.

 Research within SOLIID is currently focusing on several slightly overlapping themes.
 Additional applications for research funds are continuing in order to develop the research within the themes.
 More detailed information on specific projects and publications can be found under SOLIID Project info and SOLIID Publications below.